 where $\rho_I^\init = \rho_R^\init = 10^{-3}$ and $\rho_S^\init = 1-\rho_I^\init-\rho_R^\init$, $B_1$ and $B_2$ are rectangular subsets of $\Omega \times \mathcal{I}$ (with unequal area) centered around the points $(x_1,w_1) = (0.8,-0.6)$ and $(x_2,w_2) = (0.2,0.7)$ respectively, and $c > 0$ is a constant chosen such that $f_S^\init$ has mass $\rho_S^\init$.
 In particular, we assume that poorly connected susceptible individuals are four times more numerous than highly connected ones, and that they are distributed around a negative opinion over a larger band compared to the latter, which are concentrated in the nearer vicinity of a strong positive stance.

 In this setting, we perform two numerical tests by considering the fat-tailed graphon $\mathcal{B}$ given by \eqref{eq:fat-tailed graphon} and the interaction function $P$ defined by \eqref{eq:P}, in the two opposite cases modeling the absence or the presence of opinion leaders (exemplified by the red and blue curves of Figure \ref{fig:propensity to interact}, in the context of the simplified model \eqref{eq:vectorial model simplified}).
 In particular, between the two tests we solely modify the values of the parameters $\xi$ and $\chi$, which characterize the structure of the functions $\mathcal{B}$ and $P$, while maintaining fixed the values of all other parameters.
-Notice that we now make use of a stronger cutoff $10^{-3}$ to deal with the singularities of the graphon $\mathcal{B}$, in order to recover reasonable values for the opinion step $\Delta w$ based on the CFL condition \eqref{eq:CFL}.
-In both tests, the weights of the Chang--Cooper-type scheme are computed using a second-order accurate quadrature formula.
+Notice that we now make use of a stronger cutoff $10^{-3}$ to deal with the singularities of the graphon $\mathcal{B}$, in order to recover reasonable values for the opinion step $\Delta w$ based on the CFL condition \eqref{eq:CFL kinetic SIR}.

 We report in Figure \ref{fig:full model no leaders} the results of the first test where no leaders are considered, namely when highly connected individuals, concentrated around a positive opinion, are not able to influence the bulk of the population which instead forms an unfavorable opinion cluster.
 In this case the former, less numerous group of individuals is driven toward the region of negative opinions, and the population reaches a global consensus opposing the use of protective behaviors.
 This dynamic directly affects the overall number of infected individuals, resulting in a greater spread of the epidemic.